Mechthild of Hackeborn: Devotion to the Sacred Heart of Jesus

 In one vision, Mechtilde reported that Jesus said, "In the morning let your first act be to greet My Heart and to offer Me your own.
 Whoever breathes a sigh toward Me, draws Me to himself."

-One of the visions recounted by Mechtilde states that Jesus having appeared to her, commanded her to love him ardently, and to honor his Sacred Heart in the Blessed Sacrament as much as possible.
+One of the visions recounted by Mechtilde states that Jesus, having appeared to her, commanded her to love him ardently, and to honor his Sacred Heart in the Blessed Sacrament as much as possible.
 He gave her his Sacred Heart as a pledge of his love, as a place of refuge during her life and as her consolation at the hour of her death.
-From this time Mechtilde had an extraordinary devotion to the Sacred Heart, and she received such great graces from it that she was accustomed to say that if she had to write down all the favors and all the blessings which she had received by means of this devotion, a large book would not contain them.
+From this time, Mechtilde had an extraordinary devotion to the Sacred Heart, and she is said to have obtained "such great graces from it that she was accustomed to say that if she had to write down all the favors and all the blessings which she had received by means of this devotion, a large book would not contain them".